The Monotony of Immortality; The Joy of Longevity

 And that’s great news, because you may not realize how much control you have over your health, even into old age.
 And if there is one thing to encourage you to pay heed to your health, it’s the possibility that you will live long.

-“If I’d known I was going to live this long, I’d have taken better care of myself” – Eubie Blake
+“If I’d known I was going to live this long, I’d have taken better care of myself” – Eubie Blake - Drop Dead … but not quite yet.

 Longevity is about delaying death, not avoiding death.